Island-hopping, a theme park from hell, and Singapore's most famous veggie garden – have you discovered these day trip destinations yet?

 Got a case of wanderlust but can’t wait for the next public holiday to go on a quick escape from Singapore?
-There’s lots to explore right here, from hidden attractions to island hopping.
-Right now we’re all about the day trip.
-Best part, you don’t have to buy any plane tickets or pack a weekender!
+There are lots to explore right here, from hidden attractions to island hopping.
+Right now we’re all about taking a day trip in Singapore.
+The best part?
+You don’t have to buy any plane tickets or pack a weekender!

 What, Singapore has a countryside too?
-This sanctuary away from the city is set in the rustic northwest Kranji Countryside and we promise you, it definitely feels like going back in time.
-Rejuvenate and refresh as you check out the sprawling 10-acre of land where owner Ivy Singh-Lim grows more than 100 varieties of plants, including rare native fruits.
-(Read our interview with Ivy for some real talk!)
+This sanctuary away from the city is set in the rustic northwest Kranji Countryside.
+We promise you, it definitely feels like you’ve gone back in time.
+Feel rejuvenated and refreshed as you check out the sprawling 10 acres of land where owner Ivy Singh-Lim grows more than 100 varieties of plants, including rare native fruits.
 Need some grub?
 Head over to the wholesome Poison Ivy Bistro where food is prepared fresh.
 You’ll easily spend a whole day here.
-Time for a day trip!

 Bollywood Veggies, 100 Neo Tiew Road, Singapore 719026

-If you have an appreciation for all things macabre, mythical and also campy, Haw Par Villa is your kind of place.
-This offbeat Disneyland of sorts sits on the West Coast of Singapore in the middle of an industrial and residential area.
-Known for its technicolour statues and dioramas depicting scenes from legends and myths across Buddhism, Taoism and Chinese traditions and mythology, its most famous attraction?
-The Ten Courts of Hell and its traumatising diorama.
-Check out that time we sent our writer to Haw Par Villa for the first eye-opening time…
+If you have an appreciation for all things macabre and mythical (and campy), Haw Par Villa is your kind of place.
+This offbeat Disneyland of sorts sits on the west coast in the middle of an industrial and residential area.
+It’s known for its technicolour statues and dioramas depicting scenes from legends and myths across Buddhism, Taoism and Chinese traditions and mythology.
+Its most famous attraction?
+The Hell’s Museum, which features the Ten Courts of Hell and its freaky dioramas.
+Have fun sightseeing in the underworld!

-Pulau Ubin is one of Singapore’s most iconic islands, home to Singapore’s last kampungs, Chek Jawa Wetlands and also a good place for a day trip.
-Located off the northeastern corner of Singapore, and easily reached via a short 10-minute bumboat ride from Changi Point Ferry Terminal.
-Get ready to be swamped by a rich biodiversity of flora and fauna and expect to meet monkeys too.
-There’s also plenty of old-school heritage to explore, from rustic kampungs to a German girl’s shrine.
-The island is also best explored by bike – check out our own cycling trip in Pulau Ubin and video!
+Pulau Ubin is one of Singapore’s most iconic islands, home to the last kampungs and Chek Jawa Wetlands, which makes it a great place for a day trip.
+Located off the northeastern corner, it’s easily reached via a short 10-minute bumboat ride from Changi Point Ferry Terminal.
+Get ready to be swamped by the rich biodiversity of flora and fauna and expect to meet monkeys, too.
+There are plenty of old school heritage spots to explore, from rustic kampungs to a German girl’s shrine.
+Tip: the island is best explored by bike, so hop on a two-wheeler and get going.